 Find it: On menus across the country, particularly in Bogota.
 We often found the best Ajiaco at smaller, nondescript restaurants tucked away on side streets.

-Fried, Fresh Local Trout
+Fresh Local Trout

 This is a specialty found primarily in the coffee regions high in the Andes.
 Where cold, mountain streams criss-cross the countryside.
 Now, never in my life until visiting Colombia have I seen fish prepared this way.
 The entire thing butterflied wide open, dredged in flour and deep-fried whole.
 Bones and all.